DebashisSahoo2001/Phishguard_ext/phish-api/README.md

-# PhishSleuth-API
+# PhishGuard-API
-This is server side code for our project PhishSleuth.
+This is server side code for our project PhishGuard.
 It contains flask server code and some web scraping code.